sux21/Experimental_Evolution/README.md

 Work done on INFO server, node info114.

 # Questions to ask during the Monday meeting
-1. About Average Nucleotide Identity (ANI): how many samples? when the results are needed? softwares?
-2. experimental evolution: why my multiQC results have more read duplicates?
-3. show results of mapping reads to contigs scaffolds.
-4. how to check 2018 results?
-I think about producing some data people did before and compare.

 # Step 1 - Genome Assembly using SPAdes <br>